Do you live and pay tax in Sweden?

 - Tax can be more complicated for individuals.

-For those investing in shares and funds through Sweden, the Swedish ISK account is a no brainer.
-As long as you can earn more than ~1.50% per year, it will be more tax-efficient than a standard trading account.
+The ISK account should be investigated further for those investing in shares and funds through Sweden.
+As long as you can earn more than ~1.50% per year, it can be more tax-efficient than a standard trading account.
+If you are receiving a lot of dividends from countries outside of Sweden, then you should also look deeper into a KF account.